Moonsong-Labs/xcm-tools/README.md

 `yarn generic-call-propose -w ws://127.0.0.1:34102  --call "0x0302f24ff3a9cf04c71dbc94d0b566f7a27b94566cacc0f0f4ab324c46e55d02d0033343b4be8a55532d28" --call "0x0302f24ff3a9cf04c71dbc94d0b566f7a27b94566cacc0f0f4ab324c46e55d02d0033343b4be8a55532d28" --account-priv-key "0x5fb92d6e98884f76de468fa3f6278f8807c48bebc13595d45af5bdc4da702133" --send-preimage-hash true --send-proposal-as democracy`

-## Derivated Address Calculator script

-Script that allows to calculate what the derivative address will be for a specific multilocation in a given parachain

-The script accepts these inputs fields:
-- `--parachain-ws-provider` or `--wr`, which specifies the websocket provider of the parachain in which the address should be calculated
-- `--multilocation` or `-m`, the multilocation for which we want to calculate the derivated address

-### Example

-`yarn xcm-derivated-address-calculator --wp  ws://127.0.0.1:34102  --multilocation '{ "parents": 1, "interior": {"X2": [ { "Parachain": 1000 }, { "AccountKey20": {"network": "Any", "key": "0xf24FF3a9CF04c71Dbc94D0b566f7A27B94566cac"} }]}}'`

 ## Decode XCM scripts

 A coumple of scripts that allow to decode XCM messages in the relay chain (`decode-xcm-relay`) and in any parachain (`decode-xcm-para`).
 This first iteration can be easily expanded to support and expand on more XCM instructions.